maestro-performance/maestro-java/extra/kubernetes/README.md

 expose the service outside of Kubernetes.

-In order to isolate the maestro infra from the SUT hosts, all deployments have a node affinity to nodes labeled 'nodetype=maestroperf'.
+In order to isolate the maestro infra from the SUT hosts, all deployments have a node affinity to nodes labeled 'maestro-node-role=worker' and 'maestro-node-role=infra'.
 By adding this label to your nodes, you can control where maestro is running.

 ## Deploy broker